FrederikNorlyk/svelte-portfolio/README.md

 - Skeleton UI
 - Tailwind CSS

+### Try it out 🚀
+I'm hosting it here on Vercel: [svelte-portfolio-frederik-norlyk.vercel.app](https://svelte-portfolio-frederik-norlyk.vercel.app/).

 ### Installation
+If you want to run it yourself, you must perform the following configurations.

 To link the application with your Vercel PostgreSQL database, run the following commands:
 [Read more](https://vercel.com/docs/cli)
 ```